Article at a glance:

 - Oxygen-rich blood enters the left ventricle before the heart muscles pump it out through the arteries to repeat the cycle.

 It’s worth adding that blood mainly comprises red blood cells (RBC), white blood cells (WBC), plasma, and platelets, and it has several vital functions.
-Blood also helps fight infections by transporting antibodies, eliminating body wastes like carbon dioxide, and preventing excessive blood loss (creating blood clots or coagulation) when there is an injury.
+Blood also helps fight infections by transporting antibodies, eliminating body wastes like carbon dioxide, and averting excessive blood loss (creating blood clots or coagulation) when there is an injury.

 But the mere fact that blood circulation is how the brain and other vital human organs receive oxygen and nutrients should be enough to highlight how important this process is to maintain a healthy body.